pwoolcoc/crates.io-license-survey/README.md

----
-layout: post
-title: Survey of licenses used by Rust projects on crates.io
-description: In which I figure out which licenses Rustaceans use the most
-slug: crates-io-license-survey
----

 So I am working on a feature that I hope to get merged into `cargo`, Rusts package manager.
 The feature would allow a developer to specify a license to add to a new project (or all new projects), and automatically